-The Event Organiser shall ensure that all electrical equipment purchased for use conforms to the requirements of the Electrical Equipment (Safety) Regulations 1994.
+The Event Organisers will ensure that all electrical equipment purchased for use conforms to the requirements of the Electrical Equipment (Safety) Regulations 1994.
 All such equipment shall be suitably CE marked.

-The Event Organiser will ensure that all portable electrical equipment is tested in accordance with the requirements of HSG107 and that suitable records are kept of all tests.
+The Event Organisers will ensure that all portable electrical equipment is tested in accordance with the requirements of HSG107 and that suitable records are kept of all tests.